How to Dehydrate Brown Rice – Dehydrating Brown Rice, A Step-by-Step Guide

 Why not use quick-cooking store-bought flavored rice blends?
 You certainly can; however, take the time to read the food label ingredients list first.
 Many contain added salt, sugar, flavor enhancers, and other preservatives you may not want.
 Others might be labeled as containing bioengineered food ingredients, meaning ingredients not naturally found in nature.
 So we choose to make our own blends.

 All you need to dehydrate brown rice is a good quality food dehydrator.
-We use the Nesco FD-61, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
+We believe this is the best food dehydrator for our long-term food storage needs.

 Tools and Supplies Needed to Dehydrate Brown Rice